DaddyXtof/webparser/README.md

-"# webparser"
 Crawler exercise progress:
-From memory I believe it is possible to crawl/download a site using wget.
+I initialy looked at the option of crawling/downloading a site using wget.
 It may be possible to generate the map file from a wget ouptut.
-Indeed - after doing some browsing and checking this page (https://www.labnol.org/software/wget-command-examples/28750/) it appears that the following wget command will retrieve the site:
+After doing some browsing and checking this page (https://www.labnol.org/software/wget-command-examples/28750/) it appeared that the following wget command would retrieve the site:

 `wget ‐‐output-file=logfile.txt ‐‐recursive -nd ‐‐spider http://wiprodigital.com`

-It seems to work but the log file generated contains more than what we are trying to generate and would need parsing.
+It seemed to work but the log file generated contains more than what we are trying to generate and would need parsing.
 There are probably ways to do this parsing with regular expression and a corresponding shell utility but this is not something I am immediately familiar with.
-When working with Python I do recall mentions of Beautiful Soup as a web scraper library that may be of use here.
+I then looked into doing this with Python.
+When working with Python I recalled mentions of Beautiful Soup as a web scraper library that may be of use here.

-What we want to create is a CLI python application which can take the following arguments:
+I aimed to create a CLI python application which can take the following arguments:

 > `webparser.py http://someurl.com`